Professional Administrative License (ProAL)

 This 18-hour professional administrative licensure program is designed to match experienced practitioner mentors with experienced administrator candidates.
 The coursework may be taken as a standalone program or embedded within the Doctor of Education (EdD) degree as the P-12 Administration Concentration.

 Classes can be taken online or via hybrid courses as scheduled.
-Hybrid courses are offered primarily online with students attending one Saturday session per term in either Portland, Ore. or Newberg, Ore.
+Hybrid courses are offered primarily online with students attending one Saturday session per term in either Portland, Oregon or Newberg, Oregon.
 Distance options may be available for students unable to attend in person.

 The program director will facilitate a self-assessment of current skills, at the building and district level, to enable the candidate to demonstrate and document the advanced competencies listed in OAR 584-017-0261.